 Based on the research results, it is suggested to math teachers to teach math topics along with pointing out common errors in that topic.
 Pay enough attention to students' prerequisites and identify and correct errors in this area to create meaningful new learning.
 Likewise, the way the teacher presents the teaching materials should be appropriate for the student's level.

 REFERENCE

 Ashlock, R. B., (1983).
-Errors patterns in computation Paper presented at the motivation, (pp 295-306).
+Errors patterns in computation Paper presented at the International Conference of the Council for Learning Disabilities motivation, (pp 295-306).
 Melbourne: Mathematical Association of Victoria.